Olinda Falls Walking Track

 - Not suitable for wheelchairs or prams.

-No dogs are allowed at the Olinda Falls or within the park as it is part of the Dandenong Ranges National Park.
+Dogs are not allowed at the Olinda Falls or within the park as it is part of the Dandenong Ranges National Park.
 Many of the parks within the Dandenong Ranges now ban dogs from being left in a parked vehicle.
 This includes Olinda Falls, Sherbrooke Falls car parking, and Grants Picnic Ground.

 Walking Directions – Olinda Falls

-To make the walk a little more interesting:
+To make the return walk a little more interesting:

-Total Walk, if doing the extra little bit, is 1.6 km and takes about 35 minutes.
+Total Walk, if doing the extra little bit, is 1.6 km and takes about an hour.
 Not allowing for resting and enjoying the falls.

 How about spending a night or more in the Dandenong Ranges?

 - There is an Air BnB listed vintage caravan, just a 20-minute walk from the Olinda Falls car park.
 It is set on a 5-acre property with a private rainforest track and a lovely garden to explore.
 More walks lead off from the property and visitors can easily leave their car behind and walk to the nearby Pig and Whistle Tavern of Mt Dandenong Village.
 Find out more about this vintage caravan stay.

 - For more accommodation options in the Dandenongs, click here or browse for Air BnB options around Olinda, using the search box below.